nreaLms/halflife-featureful/README.md

 #### Other new weapons

+* weapon_uzi - uzi from Sven Co-op (not enabled by default).
+No akimbo version implemented yet.
 * weapon_medkit - TFC-like medkit that allows to heal allies (not enabled by default)

 ### Other new entities